 Please note the following:

-(2) When using “shortened notes” (see Turabian, 9th ed., 163–167), follow the template labelled “Author-Title Notes” on pages 165–166.
+(2) When using “shortened notes” (see Turabian, 9th edition, 163–167), follow the template labelled “Author-Title Notes” on pages 165–166.
 Do not use “Author-Only Notes.”
-For SBL, consult The SBL Handbook, 2nd ed., chapter 6.
+For SBL, consult The SBL Handbook of Style, 2nd edition, chapter 6.

 (3) The use of “Ibid.” is discouraged in order to avoid errors caused by reordering one’s references.
 Shortened notes should be used instead.
-If you choose to use “Ibid.,” carefully study the guidelines in Turabian, 9th ed., 166–167.
+If you choose to use “Ibid.,” carefully study the guidelines in Turabian, 9th edition, 166–167.

 Click here for a sample bibliography.